mohamed-wageh/foodhub-task/README.md

 - Home Screen: Displays all expenses in a list, grouped by the selected period.
 - Add Expense: Click on the Add button to create a new expense.
 - Edit/Delete Expense: Tap on any expense item to edit or delete it.
-- Summary: The summary bar at the top shows total expenses for the selected period.Known Issues
+- Summary: The summary bar at the top shows total expenses for the selected period.

+## Known Issues

 ## Ensure all fields are filled correctly to avoid validation errors.
 ## Dates must follow the YYYY-MM-DD format